Jesuit missions in China: Chinese Rites controversy

 In the early 18th century, a dispute within the Catholic Church arose over whether Chinese folk religion rituals and offerings to the emperor constituted paganism or idolatry.
 This tension led to what became known as the "Rites Controversy," a bitter struggle that broke out after Ricci's death and lasted for over a hundred years.

-At first the focal point of dissension was the Jesuit Ricci's contention that the ceremonial rites of Confucianism and ancestor veneration were primarily social and political in nature and could be practiced by converts.
-The Dominicans, however, charged that the practices were idolatrous, meaning that all acts of respect to the sage and one's ancestors were nothing less than the worship of demons.
-A Dominican carried the case to Rome where it dragged on and on, largely because no one in the Vatican knew Chinese culture sufficiently to provide the pope with a ruling.
-Naturally, the Jesuits appealed to the Chinese emperor, who endorsed Ricci's position.
-Understandably, the emperor was confused as to why missionaries were attacking missionaries in his capital and asking him to choose one side over the other, when he might very well have simply ordered the expulsion of all of them.
+At first the focal point of dissension was the Jesuit contention that the ceremonial rites of Confucianism and ancestor veneration were primarily social and political in nature and could be practiced by converts.
+Spanish Dominicans and Franciscans, however, charged that the practices were idolatrous, meaning that all acts of respect to the sage and one's ancestors were nothing less than the worship of demons.

-The timely discovery of the Xi'an Stele in 1623 enabled the Jesuits to strengthen their position with the court by answering an objection the Chinese often expressed – that Christianity was a new religion.
-The Jesuits could now point to concrete evidence that a thousand years earlier the Christian gospel had been proclaimed in China; it was not a new but an old faith.
-The emperor then decided to expel all missionaries who failed to support Ricci's position.

-The Spanish Franciscans, however, did not retreat without further struggle.
 Eventually they persuaded Pope Clement XI that the Jesuits were making dangerous accommodations to Chinese sensibilities.
-In 1704 Rome decided against the ancient use of the words Shang Di (supreme emperor) and Tian (heaven) for God.
-Again, the Jesuits appealed this decision.
+In 1704 Rome decided against the ancient use of the words Shang Di (supreme emperor) and Tian (heaven) for God, and forbade the practice of sacrifices to Confucius and ancestors.
+Rome's decision was taken by the papal legate to the Kangxi Emperor, who rejected the decision and required missionaries to declare their adherence to "the rules of Matteo Ricci".
+In 1724, the Yongzheng Emperor expelled all missionaries who failed to support the Jesuit position.

 Among the last Jesuits to work at the Chinese court were Louis Antoine de Poirot (1735–1813) and Giuseppe Panzi (1734-before 1812) who worked for the Qianlong Emperor as painters and translators.
 From the 19th century, the role of the Jesuits in China was largely taken over by the Paris Foreign Missions Society.